davidpiesse/facebook_messenger_php/README.md

 ## Todo
 Things still to implement
   - User Profile
-  - Receipt Template
   - All Airline Templates
   - Sending of a file stream
+  - Payments

-Current dependencies are GuzzleHttp/Guzzle, rappasoft/laravel-helpers and TightenCo/collect.
-These allow the pacckage to make easy requests to the FB Messenger API and also deal with arrays in a super amazing way.
+Current dependencies are GuzzleHttp/Guzzle, rappasoft/laravel-helpers and illuminate/http.
+These allow the package to make easy requests to the FB Messenger API and also deal with arrays in a super amazing way.

 ## License
 MIT